Local Regulations

 Required Documentation

-- Cleaning Contract: This document outlines the scope of work, responsibilities, and terms of service between the bank and the cleaning contractor.
+- Cleaning Contract: Outlines the scope of work and responsibilities of the cleaning service provider.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify cleaning needs and compliance with local regulations.
+- Pre-cleaning Assessment: Conduct a thorough inspection of the property to identify specific cleaning needs and safety considerations.